-Abstract

-Egypt, one of the largest Middle East economies, is beginning its transition to a market economy.
-As a developing nation, Egypt has witnessed several changes in its accounting system during last two decades.
-This case provides an analysis of the Egyptian accounting system with emphasis on the development of the Egyptian Accounting Standards.
-In addition, this case makes recommendations for the reformation of the Egyptian accounting system.
+Abstract: Egypt, a developing nation is at the beginning of its transition to a market economy.
+It is one of the largest economies in the Middle East.
+Egypt has witnessed several changes in its accounting system in the last two decades.
+The case provides an analysis of the Egyptian accounting system in terms of its development, with a special focus on the development of the Egyptian accounting standards.
+In addition, the case suggests recommendations that can help reform the Egyptian accounting system.